Finance (FIN)

 FIN 549, MERGERS AND ACQUISITIONS, 3 Credits

-Provides an in-depth examination of the theory and practice of the market for corporate control, primarily focusing on mergers and acquisitions (M&A).
-The objective of the course is to provide an understanding of how to structure, value, and implement an M&A transaction.
-Students will be expected to apply the appropriate tools and skills to evaluate M&A transactions.
+Examines the theory and practice of the market for corporate control, primarily focusing on mergers and acquisitions (M&A).
+Provides an understanding of how to structure, value, and implement an M&A transaction.
+Applies the appropriate tools and skills to evaluate M&A transactions.

 Prerequisite: FIN 546 with B- or better